Risingson/eveeyedocs/docs/ui/settings.md

 Use + and - to scale the entire UI.
 In browsers you can use its native zoom aswell.
 #### Color Hue and Saturation
 Use + and - to set UI colors.
+#### Connection Line Width
+Use + and - to change the line width of the connections on the map.
+Especially important if exporting the map to PNG.

 ## Map
 #### Extended Map Layout